donaldjnavarro/cypress_js/README.md

 ### XPath

 We use a Cypress package to support xpath references to elements.
 XPath is a more reliable and transparent approach than using the default CSS selectors.

+### Page Object Models

+In `cypress/pages` are page models which standardize automation for particular functionality and store a dictionary of xpath locators for a given page.

+### Test results

+**HTML**: Test results are generated in HTML in the `reports/` folder.

+**Screenshots**: Screenshots from any failures are automatically included in the HTML report.